sublimelsp/LSP/docs/src/concepts.md

 The auto-complete functionality of Sublime Text is well-known to any user.
 It provides word completions from the current buffer, and, since ST4, completions from other files.
 It presents the auto-complete widget in a synchronous fashion.

-The LSP package enhances the auto-complete functionality.
+The LSP package enhances the auto-complete list with results provided by the language server.

 ## Goto Definition